helsing-ai/buffrs/docs/src/commands/buffrs-uninstall.md

 shouldn't contain any custom proto files.
 Subsequently invoking the install command should restore the exact same files, assuming the lockfile hasn't been regenerated.

+Since version 0.12, when run from a [workspace](../guide/workspaces.md) root, this command will clear vendor directories for all workspace members.